LocationMind/GeoDataCompare/Readme.md

 pip install pip-tools && pip-compile Requirements\requirements.in && pip install -r Requirements\requirements.txt
 ```

+## Database

+Create a PostGIS database named `pgrouting`.

+Then, to install the extensions and create the schemas according to the database model, run the [init.sql](./Data/init.sql) script in your database.

+More information about the database, including the [Database section](./Documentation/user-doc.md#database) of the user documentation.

 ## Environment file

 You can custom the [.env](./.env) file to custom your connection to the postgis database.